IBM-Bluemix-Docs/ComposeForRethinkDB/getting_started.md

 {{site.data.keyword.cloud_notm}} uses a manifest file - `manifest.yml` to associate an application with a service.
 Follow these steps to create your manifest file.

-1. In an editor, open a new file and add the following text:
+1. In an editor, open a new file and add the following:
   ```
   ---
   applications:
-  - name:    compose-rethinkdb-helloworld-nodejs
+  - name: compose-mongodb-helloworld-nodejs
-    host:    compose-rethinkdb-helloworld-nodejs
+  routes:
+    - route: compose-mongodb-helloworld-node-js.us-south.cf.appdomain.cloud
   memory:  128M
   services:
-      - my-compose-for-rethinkdb-service
+    - compose-for-mongodb-service
   ```

-2. Change the `host` value to something unique.
-The host that you choose determines the subdomain of your application's URL:  `<host>.mybluemix.net`.
+2. Change the `route` value to something unique.
+The route that you choose determines the subdomain of your application's URL: `<route>.{region}.cf.appdomain.cloud`.
+Be sure the `{region}` matches where your application is deployed.
 3. Change the `name` value.
 The value that you choose is displayed in your {{site.data.keyword.cloud_notm}} dashboard.
 4. Update the `services` value to match the name of the service you created in [Create a {{site.data.keyword.composeForRethinkDB}} service instance](#create-service).